Vermont Yankee Nuclear Power Corp. v. Natural Resources Defense Council, Inc.: Aftermath

 In its decision, the Supreme Court "could not have made plainer its view that the D.C.
-Circuit had overstepped its proper role and illegitimately used its judicial review function to advance its judges’ own policy preferences."
+Circuit had overstepped its proper role and illegitimately used its judicial review function to advance its judges' own policy preferences."
 While the holding in Vermont Yankee was "certainly broad enough to suggest that courts should stick to the original understanding of the APA with respect to [the APA's requirements that agencies issue a notice of proposed rulemaking and a statement of basis and purpose]," courts have not applied it in that way.

 The case was remanded for the circuit court to determine whether the Table S-3 rule was adequately supported by the administrative record.
 After the Nuclear Regulatory Commission revised the rule, the Natural Resources Defense Council filed for judicial review of the new regulation.
 That led to a second Supreme Court case, Baltimore Gas & Elec.
 Co. v.
 Natural Resources Defense Council, Inc..

 Vermont Yankee signaled a change in administrative law jurisprudence towards legal formalism and textualism.
+Despite the signaled change, the DC Circuit continued to read additional requirements into the APA for other steps in the rulemaking process.
+Professor Kenneth Davis wrote that "the Vermont Yankee opinion is largely one of those rare opinions in which the unanimous Supreme Court speaks with little or no authority."
+While courts have continued to embrace hybrid rulemaking to some degree, the Vermont Yankee opinion did tip the scales back to formalism.